Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

 The `JobConfig^` allows the developer to configure the Taipy behavior for job executions.
-Two main modes are available in Taipy: the `standalone` mode and the `development` mode.
+There are three modes available in Taipy: the *standalone* mode, the *development* mode, and the *cluster* mode

 # Development mode